Netflix/dynomite/README.md

 ## Configuration

 Dynomite can be configured through a YAML file specified by the -c or --conf-file command-line argument on process start.
-The configuration file is used to specify the server pools and the servers within each pool that dynomite manages.
 The configuration files parses and understands the following keys:

 + **env**: Specify environment of a node.
 Currently support aws and network (for physical datacenter).
 + **datacenter**: The name of the datacenter.
 Please refer to architecture document.